mjstraughan/CubingHistory/docs/BlindfoldSolving/BlindfoldSolvingOrigins.md

 ## First Multi-Blind Solvers

 Around the same time that blindfold solving started to gain popularity, multi-blind was also being practiced.
 The first recorded person to have memorized and blindfold solved more than one cube in a single session is Geir Ugelstad in 1998.
 Soon after, others followed, continually increasing the number solved.
-A history of a record of the most cubes solved can be viewed on recordholders.org [^laue-world-record-for-doing-a-rubiks-cube-while-blindfolded-nd].
+A history of a record of the most cubes solved can be viewed on recordholders.org [^laue-nd].
 This is a site created by Ralf Lau, one of the early multi-blind unofficial record holders.

 ![](img/BlindfoldSolvingOrigins/MultiBLDRecords.png)

 There were others who were able to solve more than one cube in succession.
 Notably Richard Carr is missing from the record list.
-In August 2002, Carr posted that he had solved four cubes blindfolded in a total time of two hours including memorization [^carr-a-night-of-4s-2002].
+In August 2002, Carr posted that he had solved four cubes blindfolded in a total time of two hours including memorization [^carr-2002].
 Carr also mentions his multi-blind achievements on his page hosted on Jessica Fridrich’s website [^carr-nd].

 ![](img/BlindfoldSolvingOrigins/Carr1.png)

-In August 2002, Ron van Bruchem announced to the Speed Solving Rubik’s Cube Yahoo group that Dave Barr had solved 3 cubes blindfolded [^v-bruchem-cheers-for-another-3-cubes-blindfold-2002].
+In August 2002, Ron van Bruchem announced to the Speed Solving Rubik’s Cube Yahoo group that Dave Barr had solved 3 cubes blindfolded [^bruchem-2002].

 ![](img/BlindfoldSolvingOrigins/Bruchem.png)

-Other early multi-blind solvers can be viewed on the speedcubing.com record page [^v-bruchem-rubiks-cube-blindfolded-number-of-cubes-nd].
+Other early multi-blind solvers can be viewed on the speedcubing.com record page [^bruchem-nd].
 An interesting example is Dave Orser, who in 2003 solved 10 cubes in succession blindfolded.

 ![](img/BlindfoldSolvingOrigins/Orser.png)